cube-drone/rt0/players-guide/src/player/generated/basic_combat.md

 * Discard the card played on Take a Chance at the end of the turn.

 ## Good Idea!
+_Somehow, by cheering your friends on, you've encouraged them to do better._

 * Only players with Charming can use Good Idea!.
 * Place The Hierophant on Good Idea!.
 * Choose another player: they draw 3 cards.
 * Discard the card played on Good Idea! at the end of the turn.

 ## Honk
+_Honk!_

 * Players with Foolish must use Honk, once per turn.
 * Any player can use Honk.
 * Play any card on Honk, then discard it.